AlmaCookBook/AlmaCookBook.github.io/docs/tools/overview.md

 There is a vast array of scientific software written by researchers and developers around the world.
 This software is often written in a variety of languages, including C, C++, Fortran, perl, R and Python.
-There are a variety of ways these tools can be installed and used and this can be frustrating and time consuming.
+There are a variety of ways these tools can be installed and used and this can be frustrating and time-consuming.
 Here we have instructions for the use of some common tools and some general advice on how to install and use scientific software.

 ## Should I use the software?
 When evaluating scientific software pay attention to the quality of the software before you use it.
 Some things to consider are: